shravanighule/inheritance/README.md

 Inheritance

-Aim
-To understand and implement various types of inheritance in C++ .
+Aim:To understand and implement various types of inheritance in C++ .

-Theory
+Theory:
 Inheritance is a key feature of object-oriented programming (OOP) that allows a new class (derived class) to inherit properties and behaviors (methods) from an existing class (base class).
 This promotes code reusability and establishes a natural hierarchy between classes.

 Key Concepts